 Best Value: Bus from Misurina with free parking

-- How to Get to Tre Cime di Lavaredo
+- How Get to Tre Cime di Lavaredo – the problem

 - Getting to Tre Cime di Lavaredo by car or van